gamma-delta/cogs/README.md

 They are:

 - `controls` handles player input & controls.
-It works both with polling-style (like ggez) and event-style (like piston) input handling.
+  It works both with polling-style (like ggez) and event-style (like macroquad) input handling.
   You can query for both state and transitions (aka, detect when the player has *just* pressed a button.)
-- `directions` defines 4-way and 8-way direction enums, as well as helper functions to rotate and flip them.
-- `int_coords` has type definitions for integer-based coordinates
+- `grids` has helper types for grid-based games: stuff like coordinates, directions, and rectangles.

 ## Why is the crate called `cogs-gamedev`?